micbay/RaceTimerAndController/README.md

       noteDuration = (60000 / tempoBPM) * 4 * (1.0 / noteLength);
     } else {
-      // If note length is negative, then it's dotted so add extra half length. noteDuration = 1.5 * (60000 / tempoBPM) * 4 * (1 / abs(noteLength));
+      // If note length is negative, then it's dotted so add extra half length. noteDuration = 1.5 * (60000 / tempoBPM) * 4 * (1.0 / abs(noteLength));
     }
   }

   // Record millisecond timestamp at start of new note. lastNoteMillis = millis();
+  // The played notes have no transition time or strike impulse.
+  // Played as written, each note sounds unaturally flat and run together.
+  // Adding a small break between notes makes the melody sound better.
+  // This can be done by slightly shortening the tone played vs the song temp.
+  // or making the gap between notes slightly longer than the note length.
+  // In which case the actual tempo will be slightly slower than the set tempo.
+  // Here we'll factor the played tone down by 10% and keeping the tempo as set.
-  // Play note
+  // Play note:
-  tone(buzzPin1, pgm_read_word(&songNotes[curNoteIdx]), noteDuration);
+  tone(buzzPin1, pgm_read_word(&songNotes[curNoteIdx]), .9*noteDuration);
   melodyIndex++;
   // If we have reached the end of the melody array then
-  // flip playing flag off and reset tracking variables for next melody. if(curNoteIdx == playingCount - 1){
+  // flip playing flag off and reset tracking variables for next melody. if(melodyIndex == playingMelodySize){
     melodyPlaying = false;
     melodyIndex = 0;
     noteDelay = 0;
-    playingCount = 0;
+    playingMelodySize = 0;
   }
-  // Buzzer notes have no transition time or strike impulse.
-  // So when played as written, each note sounds unaturally run together.
-  // Making the time between notes slightly longer than the note will
-  // create a small break, giving the melody a more natural sound.
-  // Factoring + 5-10% seems to be enough.
-  return noteDuration * 1.1;
+  return noteDuration;
-  //***this will make the true tempo slightly slower.
-  // So increase the song's set tempo from the music sheet to accomodate.
 }

 void loop() {